UPstartDeveloper/pagerank-graph-model/README.md

 - **Edges are weighted**, in order to **represent the credibility** that Google assigns to links that come from certain websites, as opposed to others.
 - **Edges are directed**.
 This is because **hyperlinks are one-way connections**. ```Page A``` may link to ```Page B``` for example, but the reverse is not necessarily true.

+## How the Model is Structured

 ## Investigation

 In this project, we will take a look at several problems that Google uses the PageRank algorithm to solve, and modelling their solutions in code based upon the Graph ADT.

 **The problems are as follows:**

-### Calculating the PageRank Rating, for Each Page in a Network
+### Calculating the PageRank Rating for each Page in a Network

-### Determining Which Page(s) Can Be Arrived at,  After Clicking N links Away from a Starting Page
+### Determining Which Pages Can Be Reached After Clicking N links Away from a Starting Page

 This problem is an application of **Breadth-First Search**.